gonzaloamadio/package-tools/README.md

 # Add tools for syntax and style checkers (refernces at the end of this file)

+This repo gives you a ready to use set of tools and commands useful for a project.
+For now, python/django.

+You will find:
+* syntax formatting and checking with black, flake, isort.
+* Security checks with safety and bandit.
+* Installable git hooks with pre-commit package and the posibility to make our custom hooks and install them.

 ## Easy way of using this repo

 Copy this files and folder as they are in the root of your project.